-Term loan is regarded as one of the most mature and preferred forms of SME loans.
-In case of term loan, the borrower gets a lump sum amount and he is required to repay the amount in installments over the borrowing time period typically 6 months to 5 years.
-Some lending organisations give long-term loans against collaterals like land, building, etc.
+A term loan is regarded as one of the most mature and preferred forms of SME loans.
+In the case of a term loan, the borrower gets a lump sum amount and he is required to repay the amount in installments over the borrowing time period typically 6 months to 5 years.
+Some lending organizations give long-term loans against collateral like land, buildings, etc.

-It is a form of a short-term source of financing.
+It is a form of short-term source of financing.
 Borrowers can draw against a limit and can repay as payment hits their account.
-It is primarily used for short term requirements.
-Many lending organisations provide credit cash facility to SME entrepreneurs against collaterals.
+It is primarily used for short-term requirements.
+Many lending organizations provide credit cash facilities to SME entrepreneurs against collaterals.

 2. Conduct research on available lenders and their vigilance process